Exa-Networks/exabgp/README.md

  * [DDOS mitigation](http://perso.nautile.fr/prez/fgabut-flowspec-frnog-final.pdf)
  * an [anycasted](http://blog.iweb-hosting.co.uk/blog/2012/01/27/using-bgp-to-serve-high-availability-dns/) server

-So have a look and take control your network from any commodity servers.
+So have a look and take control your network from any unix servers.

 ##More information